 - a.
-The Dean of Students or the Student Organization may elect to have any allegations of Prohibited Conduct resolved through a University Investigation. - b.
+The Dean of Students or the Student Organization may elect to resolve any allegations of Prohibited Conduct through a University Investigation. - b.
 An investigation is an administrative process by which the Dean of Students gathers information related to the alleged Prohibited Conduct.
-The investigation may include but is not limited to, summoning Officer(s) and members of the accused Student Organization; requesting documents from the Student Organization; reviewing organizational records; reviewing information received by off-campus persons or organizations, including law enforcement; reviewing information received by an academic or administrative unit; and calling witnesses. - Searches of organization-occupied or organization-controlled premises or of an organization's possessions will be conducted only as authorized by law. - d.
-Student Organizations that fail to respond to meeting requests from the Dean of Students may be subject to interim action as described in subsection 6-501(f); - e.
-If the Dean of Students calls a meeting with a student during an investigation, the student may be accompanied by an Advisor. - f.
-The Dean of Students may require Student Organization members, or a select group of members (i.e. all new members of the organization) to participate in an interview and may restrict communication between members during the interview (for example, holding Student Organization members in a room and prohibiting interview participants from using their cell phone or other devices during the interview process. - g.
-Students participating in an investigation process are expected to participate in an active, cooperative and truthful manner.
-The University will complete the initial investigation in a period of no more than 30 days, barring any extraordinary circumstances.
-In the event that extraordinary circumstances arise that will require a delay beyond 30 days, the University will notify the Student Organization Officer(s) of the delay, including the reasons for the delay and the anticipated timeline for completing the investigation. - h.
+The investigation may include but is not limited to, meeting with Officer(s) and members of the accused Student Organization; requesting documents from the Student Organization; reviewing organizational records; reviewing information received by off-campus persons or organizations, including law enforcement; reviewing information received by an academic or administrative unit; and calling witnesses. - Student Organizations that fail to respond to meeting requests from the Dean of Students may be subject to interim action as described in subsection 6-502. - d.
 At the completion of the investigation, the Dean of Students will provide a written draft of the investigation report to the Student Organization for review and comment.
-The Dean of Students will make the final determination of the relevance of any information gathered during the investigation.

-- i.
-The Student Organization must provide any comments related to the investigation report in writing to the Dean of Students within five (5) business days of the receipt of the report, barring extraordinary circumstances as determined by the Dean of Students.
-Upon receipt of these comments (if applicable) the Dean of Students will generate the final report and share it with the Student Organization at least five (5) days in advance of any resolution meeting. - j.
-At the completion of the investigation, if the Dean of Students determines that no policy violation has been found, the Dean of Students will forward a copy of the final report and the determination to the Student Organization.
-The Dean of Students may choose to meet with the Student Organization's Officer(s) to discuss the findings of the report and ongoing behavioral expectations. - k.
-At the completion of the investigation, if the Dean of Students determines that there is sufficient evidence to issue a finding of responsibility for violation of policy, the Dean of Students will issue an administrative disposition, including a notice of findings and a determination of responsibility.
-The Dean of Students will schedule a meeting with the Student Organization to determine the next steps in the process.
-At this meeting, the Student Organization may choose one of the following options: - Accept the Administrative Disposition the Student Organization may accept the administrative disposition and waive their right to a hearing.
-If this occurs, the process will move forward to the outcomes process described in Section 6-510. - Formal Hearing the Student Organization may reject the findings of the administrative disposition of the Dean of Students.
-If this occurs, the Student Organization may choose to have the matter resolved through a Formal Hearing as outlined in Section 6-509. - I. Allegations of conduct assigned to Track C under HOP 3-3031 will be investigated in accordance with the procedures described in HOP 3-3031 and referred to the Dean of Students for adjudication.
-At the discretion of the Dean of Students and in coordination with the Title IX Coordinator, Track C allegations may be resolved through the Restorative Practices Alternative in HOP 3-3031 rather than a formal investigation process. - m.
-During a Track C case investigation, the Dean of Students has the authority to enact interim measures to minimize contact between the involved parties, including but not limited to the issuance of a no contact directive.
+The Dean of Students will make the final determination of the relevance of any information gathered during the investigation. - e.
+The Student Organization must provide any comments related to the investigation report in writing to the Dean of Students within five (5) business days of the receipt of the report - f.
+At the completion of the investigation, if no policy violation has been found the Dean of Students will provide a copy of the final report and the determination to the Student Organization.
+The Dean of Students may choose to meet with the Student Organization's Officer(s) to discuss the findings of the report and ongoing behavioral expectations. - g.
+At the completion of the investigation, if there is sufficient evidence to issue a finding of responsibility for violation of policy, the Dean of Students will issue an Administrative Disposition, including a determination of responsibility.
+The Student Organization may request a meeting with the Dean of Students to discuss the Administrative Disposition.
+The Student Organization may choose one of the following options: - Administrative Disposition the Student Organization may accept the Administrative Disposition and waive their right to a hearing.
+If this occurs, the process will move forward to the sanctions process described in Section 6-510. - Formal Hearing the Student Organization may contest the findings in the Administrative Disposition.
+If this occurs, the Student Organization may choose to have the matter resolved through a Formal Hearing as outlined in Section 6-509.